-In 1993, City Council adopted Chapter 28 of the City Code.
+In 1993, City Council adopted Chapter 28 of the City Code (view code hereopens PDF file ).
 This ordinance sets forth the policy of the City of Decatur in the exercise of its home rule powers to prohibit unfair public contract practices, unfair employment practices, unfair financial credit practices, unfair housing practices, unequal public places of accommodations practices, and noncompliance with the City’s affirmative action program.

 The Commission has the responsibility of protecting the rights of Decatur citizens through city ordinances in the areas of civil rights; to include housing, age, disability, employment and public places of accommodations.